ccprogrammer/ccprogrammer/README.md

 <br />

-### I'm a Moslim, Frontend Developer Flutter, Ex Taekwondo Athlete, Future Muay Thai Athlete 😅 and Taekwondo Teacher and last but not least unexpectedly I became ReactJs developer
+### I'm a Moslim, Flutter & React Native Frontend Developer, Ex Taekwondo Athlete, Future Muay Thai Athlete 😅 and Taekwondo Teacher and last but not least unexpectedly I became ReactJs developer
 - 💵 I'm currently working as Flutter Developer
 - 🔭 Learning everything i like and find it useful
 - 🤝 Looking to collaborate with other developer
-- 🚀 2022 Goals: Learn more about flutter and earn much money as possible
+- 🚀 2023 Goals: Learn more about flutter and earn much money as possible
 - ⚡ Fun fact: I'm a black belt Taekwondo athlete since i was in senior high school and now my next target is to master Muay Thai and Boxing